-- I. Comments on the proposal.

 - II.
-Comments on the researcher(s).
+Comments on the researcher(s). - III.

-- III.
 Comments on how the proposal could be improved.

-- I. Comments on the proposal
+I. Comments on the proposal

 The overall excellence of the proposed research.
 This should incorporate the potential of the research for significant scholarly impact due to its novelty, originality, insight and ambition; rigour of the proposed research; and, where a referee feels comfortable commenting on Vision Mātauranga, how the proposal has addressed this aspect.